 The night of September 6th, I looked outside my window and saw an alarming amount of police cars parked outside a nearby apartment complex.
 I immediately texted my friend who lived in that building to make sure she was okay.
 Rumors of shots fired were spreading through the neighborhood.

-It wasn’t until the next morning that we read the strange, strange story of an unnamed police woman who went into the wrong apartment unit and killed the 26-year-old young man living there.
-It wasn’t until that afternoon that we learned of his identity.
+It wasn’t until the next morning that we read the strange, strange story of a then-unnamed police woman who went into the wrong apartment unit and killed the 26-year-old young man living there.
+Later that afternoon, we learned his identity.
 Botham Shem Jean.

 By that evening, as a vigil for Botham was held outside of Dallas Police Department headquarters, the shooter’s name had still not been released to the public.
 There was no warrant for her arrest, and she was not in custody.